Specializing in Financial Statement Audit, Review, and Compilation Services for Texas Businesses

 We believe our unique combination of technical expertise, combined with our philosophy of total client commitment throughout all phases of the engagement provides our clients the highest quality service available.

-Each engagement is staffed by two associates, and a highly involved Partner.
+Each engagement is staffed by an Associate, a Senior Associate, and a highly involved Partner.
 Our industry specialization includes not-for-profit, and for-profit entities, and is very diversified.
-Our typical client has up to $20 million in assets and revenue; although we do have a few clients that exceed $100 million in revenue.
+Our typical client has up to $20 million in assets and revenue; although we do have a few clients that exceed those amounts.

 Our most recent AICPA peer review was conducted in 2021, and we are pleased to report our firm passed with no deficiencies reported.
 See our Peer Review Report.